Fabio Borriello

 Fabio Borriello (born 16 December 1985) is an Italian former professional footballer who played as a defender.

 Career

 After starting his career with Eccellenza side Cervia, Borriello won a professional contract with Milan in 2005 through a football Reality television show called Campioni, il sogno.
 He was sent on loan to Serie C2 clubs Lecco and Pro Vasto, but still had limited playing opportunities.

 On 21 July 2007, he was transferred to Swiss Challenge League side AC Lugano.

 Personal life

 Fabio is the brother of fellow Italian footballer Marco, who formerly represented Italy at international level.
-For a time he was in a relationship with Italian pop singer Emma Marrone; the couple split in September 2014.
 After retiring from football he became the CEO of the real estate company FB Internazionale SAGL.